rtbhosale/go-echo-templ-docker/README.md

 docker compose up

 # Note
-Docker compose is for local development purpose only. it is not meant for production usage.
+docker compose is for development purpose only for running on production use this [Dockerfile](Dockerfile)

 # Todo
-- [ ] Add Dockerfile for production usage
+- [x] Add Dockerfile for production usage
 - [ ] Add sample templ page / components
 - [ ] Add godotenv to read settings fron env file.
 - [ ] Integrate db